Thiesjoo/ElectroAPI/README.md

 ## Configuration

-Main config is in a file called `env.yml` and additional configuration is in the env variables.
+Main config is in a YAML file called `.env.yml` and additional configuration is in the env variables.

-LOG_LEVEL and version (npm_package_version, automatically set by NPM) are in env and for the rest: see `sample.env.yml`
+### ENV

+- LOG_LEVEL = Log level of the entire application
+- CONFIG_PATH - The path of your `.env.yml`
+- npm_package_version = Automatically set by NPM.
+Used to detect version of application

 ## Installation